meodai/rampensau/README.md

 ### harveyHue(h)

-Transforms a hue to create a more evenly distributed spectrum without the over-abundance of green and ultramarine in the standard HSL color wheel.
+Transforms a hue to create a more evenly distributed spectrum without the over-abundance of green and ultramarine in the standard HSL/HSV color wheel.
+Originally written by [@harvey](https://twitter.com/harvey_rayner/status/1748159440010809665) and adapted for use in RampenSau.

-- `h` float 0…1 → Hue value to transform, normalized to 0-1 range.
+- `h` float 0…360 → Hue value to transform, normalized to 0-360 range.

 **Example**: